 3.3.5.
 Audient ID4

-This is rugged and versatile sound interface still in the recommended $100 – $200 price range that comes up in various DJ forums from time to time, and which I would love to recommend, however, I have never stumbled across it in milongas, nor I have any immediate plans to buy it.

-# Second edition

-3.3.5.
-Audient ID4

 This is a versatile sound interface at the top of the recommended $100 – $200 price range that comes up in various DJ forums from time to time, and which I finally had a chance to try out… and ended up buying it for myself as well.